 Another difference is that while benzodiazepines focus on the GABA neurotransmitter, Adderall works on (stimulate the release of) several neurotransmitters, such as norepinephrine, dopamine, and serotonin.Dopamine is responsible for producing feelings of reward, pleasure, and anticipation, creating a template from the experience so that a person seeks out the activity again.

 Under normal circumstances, the dopamine is reabsorbed by the brain, which coincides with an interest in an activity naturally waning.
 However, stimulant drugs (whether legal or illegal) force the brain to produce more dopamine than it usually would, and they actively prevent the brain from reabsorbing dopamine, so the feeling of pleasure and the desire for more last for an artificially long time.
 For people who experience this, the sensation of gratification is beyond anything they have felt before, and it drives them to experience it again.

 Adderall also mimics the functions of other neurotransmitters, including epinephrine (adrenaline).
-Upon consumption of the drug, a user feels a burst of pleasure and reward, and also a feeling of keen focus and clarity.
+The impact of epinephrine ramps up the sympathetic nervous system, putting the body in a ‘fight-or flight’ mode.
+This stimulates alertness, clarity, and focus.
 Other neurotransmitters are released when Adderall is consumed to manage all the activities going on; this, in turn, compels the brain to constantly release dopamine and epinephrine.